BuildingLogiX/DataLynX/docs/getting-started/first-bacnet-network.md

 - Easier navigation on sites with 50+ controllers
 - Logical grouping matches your building structure
 - Simplifies BasiX mapping workflows
-- Cleaner hierarchy in the Explorer tree
+- Cleaner hierarchy in the eXplorer tree
 - Better team collaboration when multiple users work on the same agent

 !!! tip "Plan your folder structure before large discoveries"